How does the Autumn Budget impact on parents and the childcare sector?

 However, the biggest impact of the latest Budget on the childcare sector is in how it will affect staffing costs.
 Parents using registered childcare who see their incomes rise as a result of this announcement may also see their outgoings rise as their childcare provider may have no choice but to pass on the additional wage costs in the form of higher childcare fees.
 In Northern Ireland, this could offset the benefit to many families of the 15% Northern Ireland Childcare Subsidy, though funding for this scheme is currently only confirmed up until March 2025.

-While there was also an uplift to announced to Universal Credit, which includes support for childcare costs, this is a much lower rate of only 1.7% which falls well below the potential rise in outgoings.
-There has been no increase to the support available to families through Tax-Free Childcare, which remains at 20% for eligible parents, capped at £2,000 per child, per year (or £4,000 for disabled children).
+While there was also a 1.7% uplift announced to Universal Credit, the main benefit to working parents, which includes support for childcare costs, this falls well below the potential rise in outgoings.
+There also has been no increase to the support available to families through Tax-Free Childcare, which remains at 20% for eligible parents, capped at £2,000 per child, per year (or £4,000 for disabled children).
+Working parents who are paying for registered childcare may be one of the groups of people who see the least positive change to their incomes, but will be impacted the most by rising outgoings as a result of this budget.

 We are here to help you